mbrevda/react-image/README.md

 If the image cannot be loaded, **`<img>` will not be rendered**, preventing a "broken" image from showing.

 ### Multiple fallback images:
-When `src` is specified as an array, `react-img-multi` will attempt to load all the images specified in the array, starting at the first and continuing until an image has been successfully loaded.
+When `src` is specified as an array, `react-image` will attempt to load all the images specified in the array, starting at the first and continuing until an image has been successfully loaded.

 ```js
 const myComponent = () =>